anoopraju31/100xdevs_cohort/week 10/week-10.0.1/ReadMe.md

         - These databases are designed to handle various types of unstructured, semi-structured, or highly distributed data at scale.
         - They are schemaless databases.
         - They are faster to produce apps.

+### Types of SQL Databases
+Some of the common SQL databases are -
+1. MySQL
+2. Postgres SQL